Perceptive-Cloud/helix/README.md

 * Other
 * People

-helix is maintained and funded by [twistage, inc](http://twistage.com)
+Helix is maintained and funded by [Twistage, inc](http://twistage.com)

 The names and logos for twistage are trademarks of twistage, inc.

 License
 -------

-helix is Copyright © 2008-2012 twistage, inc.
+Helix is Copyright © 2008-2012 Twistage, inc.